SuperbCricket/TrainingWell/README.md

 ## Map Info

-Tech Well has 5 "Challenges" and a "Final Challenge."
+Tech Well has 5 "Challenges" and a "Final Challenge".
 The Final Challenge can only be accessed with a secret flute code.
 This code can be deciphered by reaching the end of each challenge.

 The layout of Tech Well forces the player to stay in one challenge at a time.
 This means that you'll have to reset your save if you want to try another—even after reaching the end of a challenge.
 The reason for this restriction is to ensure players only have specific items in each challenge.
 (Allowing item collection across challenges could break the map’s design).